JWST ETC Downloads

 Image

-These are the 2-D images displayed by the ETC. First header (hdu 0) contains a 2-D array of all of the values.
+These are the 2-D images displayed by the ETC, but without the extraction and background aperture drawings.
+The first header (hdu 0) contains a 2-D array of all of the values.
 As with the scene cubes, the header contains the spatial information for the scene.

 There will be "unrotated" versions of each of the above images for all slit and slitless modes.
 These files are identical to the files listed above except for the spatial orientation of the trace.